landaire/landaire.net/content/2024-07-28-reflective-pe-loader-for-xbox.md

 );
 ```

 As you might have noticed, we're not linking against any libraries and calling imported functions directly.
-Instead we're using indirect calls based off of resolving function addresses at runtime.
+Instead we're using indirect calls to functions whose addresses we manually resolved at runtime.

 ## The Easy Parts

-Although it's been talked about before, I'll give a brief overview of how a basic loader works:
+[Although it's been talked about before](https://github.com/BenjaminSoelberg/ReflectivePELoader?tab=readme-ov-file), I'll give a brief overview of how a basic loader works:

 1. Parse the PE headers and `VirtualAlloc()` some memory for the "cloned" PE with all the fixups applied.
-You'll try to `VirtualAlloc()` at the PE's preferred load address, but if you don't get it fall back to a random address -- this is your _load address_.
+You'll try to `VirtualAlloc()` at the PE's preferred load address, but if you don't get it fall back to a random address.
+This is your _load address_.
 From here you calculate the delta between the preferred and actual load address and this will be used for fixing relocations.

 2. Iterate each PE section and copy it over to the newly `VirtualAlloc`'d region.
 The virtual addresses here are _relative_ virtual addresses, so you just take each section's VirtualAddress, add it to the load address, and copy the section from its old location to the new address.

 3. For each section, look at its `Characteristics` field and determine the correct permissions. `VirtualProtect()` the section according to the permissions.

-4. For each import in the import table (`IMAGE_DIRECTORY_ENTRY_IMPORT`), ensure the imported DLL is loaded, then use the loaded DLL's handle with `GetProcAddress()` to get the address of the function being loaded.
+4. For each import in the import table (`IMAGE_DIRECTORY_ENTRY_IMPORT`), ensure the imported DLL is loaded.
+Then use the loaded DLL's handle with `GetProcAddress()` to get the address of the function being imported.
+For each import, overwrite the real address in the import's thunk.
 You could also parse the module's exports and match things up, but this is the lazy way.
-For each import, overwrite the real address in the import's thunk.

 5. Fix relocations.
 This basically involves walking the `IMAGE_DIRECTORY_ENTRY_BASERELOC` directory and fixing each `IMAGE_BASE_RELOCATION` such that you add the delta calculated in step 1 to the relocation's `VirtualAddress` field.
 There's some nuance here where you need to only modify certain bits, etc. etc. but this is the basic idea.

 6. Call the module's entrypoints.

 Step 6 is actually a bit of a heavy bullet point.
 I learned through this experience that PEs can actually have _multiple_ thread-local storage callbacks called before the actual module entrypoint.
 Calling these is fairly straightforward: